anijs/examples/scrollreveal/readme.md

 ##Intro

-ScrollReveal is an [AniJS](anijs.github.io) helper function, which allow you to make animation to the scroll elements.
+ScrollReveal is an [AniJS](anijs.github.io) helper function, that allows you to animate several components when they enter the viewport.
 If you don't now nothing about [AniJS](anijs.github.io), you can find documentation an examples at the [official site](anijs.github.io).

 ##Using